Removing Noise, not Finding Gold: Quality Filtering for Large-Scale Pretraining: Does CQF define a sound notion of quality?

 \subsection{CQF through the lens of data-conditioning}

-To illustrate this notion of data conditioning, we explore different ways of creating a spectrum of ``quality'', using families of datasets indexed by one variable $k\in[0, 1]$, where, intuitively, lower values of $k$ correspond to higher-quality datasets, and higher values indicate lower-quality ones.
+To illustrate this notion of data-conditioning, we explore different ways of creating a spectrum of ``quality'', using families of datasets indexed by one variable $k\in[0, 1]$, where, intuitively, lower values of $k$ correspond to higher-quality datasets, and higher values indicate lower-quality.

 First, we create semi-synthetic text datasets with varying levels of quality, inspired by \citet{kallini2024mission}.
 Using RedPajama-V2 as our base dataset representing the highest quality, we simulate different quality levels by constructing a family of datasets $\mathrm{Perm}(k)$ for $k \in [0,1]$.
 Each $\mathrm{Perm}(k)$ is created by sampling documents whose tokens are randomly permuted with probability $k$, or kept unchanged with probability $1-k$.
 Similarly, we define another family of datasets $\mathrm{CQF}(k)$, where $k$ denotes the selection fraction, using CQF with OpenOrca as the HQ set.
 We define Exclusive CQF by taking documents whose score lies in a given interval.

-We compare the scaling behaviors of models trained on each of these datasets, by varying the number of parameters $N$, training tokens $D$, and the ``quality'' level $k$.
-We report the next-token prediction loss of these models on each ``quality'' level $k'$.
+We compare the scaling behaviors of models trained on these datasets, by varying the number of parameters $N$, training tokens $D$, and the ``quality'' level $k$.
+We report their next-token prediction loss on each ``quality'' level $k'$.

 \textbf{Static analysis.} We begin by training models of a fixed size for a fixed number of iterations on each quality bucket $k$ in \autoref{fig:quality_on_classifiers}.
 Each index $(k, k')$ shows the value $\mathcal{L}(k, k') - \mathcal{L}(k', k')$, where $L(k,k')$ is the loss on quality bucket $k'$ for a model trained on quality bucket $k$.
-For the synthetic case, we observe a mostly upper-triangular structure, which means that training on better quality domains also improves models on lower quality domains, apart from the edge case of training on non-permuted tokens.
+For the synthetic case (left), we observe a mostly upper-triangular structure, which means that training on better quality domains also improves models on lower quality domains, apart from the edge case of training on non-permuted tokens.
 In other words, organizing data by quality deciles leads to structured performance gains in this controlled setting, where higher-quality data results in greater improvements, aligning with our intuition of quality as a concept.
-In~\autoref{app:binaryproperties} we extend our investigation of this binary relation.
+In contrast, the CQF case (middle) does not exhibit the upper-triangular organization that would make the data-conditioning definition aligned with the notion of quality induced by CQF.
+In~\autoref{app:binaryproperties} we extend our investigation of this data-conditioning binary relation.